Find Reliable Furnace Repair Technicians in UK

 Flame Sensor

 The flame sensor detects whether the burner is lit. .
-If the flame sensor doesn't detect a flame, it will shut off the gas supply to the furnace for safety.
-A malfunctioning flame sensor can cause the furnace to stop working.
+If the flame sensor doesn't detect a flame, it prevents a gas buildup.
+A faulty sensor can trigger safety shutdowns.

 Draft Inducer Motor/Fan

-Used in many modern furnaces, the draft inducer vents exhaust through the vent pipe.
-A faulty draft inducer motor can cause the furnace to shut down.
+A key component of many modern furnaces, the draft inducer vents exhaust through the vent pipe.
+This keeps the system operating safely.

 Capacitor